 - Facilitate education and training programs that are focused on security awareness and compliance

 The exact duties that a CISO will perform may be different depending on your specific organization’s needs and goals.
 The abovelist provides a general idea of tasks and responsibilities that are often assigned to a CISO.

 Every organization is different, so there really isn’t a universally accepted reporting structure.
 There are some factors that play a part in the structure that an organization employs.
 It’s essential to understand the organization’s security goals and what leadership’s perspective on security is.
 Additionally, the organization’s size, industry, and the role the CISO will play all have to be considered.
 That said, there are some common practices regarding who a CISO reports to:

 - Chief Executive Officer (CEO)

 - Board of Directors

-The best reporting structure for a company will allow for effective communication and swift progress and will ensure that all elements of cybersecurity are covered, no matter which reporting structure is used.
+The best reporting structure for a company will allow for effective communication and swift progress.
+It will ensure that all cybersecurity elements are covered, no matter which reporting structure is used.

 What Is the Difference between a CIO and a CISO?

-A Chief Information Security Officer (CISO) is typically concerned with the overall security of the computer systems and databases of a corporation.
+A Chief Information Security Officer (CISO) is typically concerned with the overall security of a corporation’s computer systems and databases.
 The Chief Information Officer (CIO) instead, is concerned with general technical issues facing the organization.
 For example, the CIO may work with the budget for new computers or other hardware, or for software upgrades.
 Additionally, a CIO may help determine how the IT department operates and installs new hardware.